slack-samples/deno-starter-template/README.md

 ## 3. Writing functions

-On the next-generation platform, you can build **Run On Slack functions**, reusable building blocks of automation that are deployed to Slack and accept inputs, perform some calculations, and provide outputs.
+On our [next-generation platform](https://api.slack.com/future), you can build **Run On Slack functions**, reusable building blocks of automation that are deployed to Slack and accept inputs, perform some calculations, and provide outputs.

 Functions can be triggered via Global Shortcut, and we'll be adding support for more function and trigger types in the coming months.